infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 If you need some metadata for the enum, create an enum data file which exports what is basically a dictionary with enum values used as keys, and use whatever you need for values.
 One such example would be: `export const httpStatusCodeData = { [HttpStatus.OK_200]: { translationKey: 'http.success' } }`.
 If the enum data is a bit more complex, defining an interface for it can be useful.

-### NgxFormObject

-If you are using `ngx-form-object`, place `FormObject`s, `FromStore`s, and validators in `src/app/forms`.
-If you have form components that are reused throughout the app, put them in `src/app/components/forms`.

 ### Guards

 Put all generic route guards in `src/app/guards`.